rakeshsardesai/ML-ECommerce/README.md

 # ML-ECommerce
-Build an unsupervised learning model which can enable your company to analyze their customers via RFM (Recency, Frequency and Monetary value) approach
+Build an unsupervised learning model which can enable e-commerce company to analyze their customers via RFM (Recency, Frequency and Monetary value) approach